 - Patient advocacy groups

-Finding a clinical research study that might be right for you
+Finding a clinical trial that might be right for you

 If you are considering participating in a clinical trial, start by asking your doctor whether there is one that might be a good match for you in your geographic area.